pradyutnair/Multivariate-Data-Analysis/README.md

 We also plot the `cos2`, which is a quality of representation of the variables.
 * A high cos2 indicates a good representation of the variable on the principal component.
 In this case the variable is positioned close to the circumference of the correlation circle.
 * The `contribution` of the top 50 wavelengths are also plotted for Principal Components 1 and 2.

+# RandomForestClassifier
+Once PCA was conducted and analysed, train and test sets were once again created with a sampling ratio of 70-30.
+These train and test sets were transformed using PCA.
+* prcomp was used to fit a PCA model onto the train set, with scaling and centering.
+* `train.pca$x`(Scores) describes the transformed coordinates of the data with respect to the PCs.
+This is the new train set.
+* The train set is a result of the matrix multiplication between`train.pca$rotation` (Loadings) and the test dataset.
+Loadings x Data = Scores.
+Using PCA transformed data, the results look promising with a train accuracy of 88% and test accuracy of 86%.